celigo/integrator-extension/README.md

  *
  *  preMapData - an array of values which was used for mapping by the import.
  *
- *  postMapData - an array of values which was obtained after the mapping was done based on the mapping configuration set for the import.
+ *  postMapData - an array of values which was obtained after the mapping was done based on the
+ *    mapping configuration set for the import.
  *
  *  responseData - an array of objects which corresponds to a canonical response produced to be import process.
-Each object in responseData has the following structure: {statusCode: 200/422, id: string, errors: [{code, message, source}]}.
+ *    Each object in responseData has the following structure:
+ *    { statusCode: 200/422, id: string, errors: [{code, message, source}], _json: obj }
+ *
+ *     Note that the '_json' property contains the complete import response from the service this import
+ *     integrated with.
+For HTTP based services, this value will be the HTTP response body from the
+ *     import operation.
+This is a read/write property.
+Developers can modify this value if needed to
+ *     support child import operations.

  *
  *  _importId - the _importId of the import for which the hook is defined.
  *